FoodCoopX/wirgarten-tapir/README.md

 - And more

 It is developed mainly by [Théo](https://seriousdino.org/) for [FoodCoopX](https://foodcoopx.de/).
-Don't hesitate to tontact Théo if you're interested in contributing or FoodCoopX if you'd like a demo.
+Don't hesitate to contact Théo if you're interested in contributing or FoodCoopX if you'd like a demo.

 The backend code is written with Python and Django, the frontend code is a mix of Django templates and React.